nventive/PromptVault/README.md

 - **Read-Only Access**: The extension only pulls content from the repository
 - **No Data Collection**: No usage data or personal information is collected
 - **GitHub Authentication**: Uses VS Code's built-in GitHub authentication
+- **Azure DevOps Authentication**: Securely stores Personal Access Tokens using VS Code's SecretStorage
 - **Local Storage**: All prompts are stored locally on your machine
-- **No Network Requests**: Only communicates with GitHub for repository access
+- **No Network Requests**: Only communicates with GitHub/Azure DevOps for repository access

 ## 🛠️ Development